-Ph.D., Materials Science & Engineering. (expected 2015) University of Pennsylvania
+Ph.D., Materials Science & Engineering (expected Fall 2015), University of Pennsylvania

-M.S.
-(Dipl.-Ing.), Materials Science, (2011), Dresden University of Technology; Thesis at the University of Pennsylvania
+M.Sc.
+(Dipl.-Ing.), Materials Science (2011), Dresden University of Technology (Thesis at the University of Pennsylvania)

-Currently my research focuses on the investigation and development of suitable contact materials for nanoelectromechanical systems (NEMS) switches.
+My research is motivated by the need for novel NEM switch contact materials that are highly conductive, mechanically robust, minimally adhesive, chemically inert, and amenable to CMOS fabrication processes.
+The aim of my work is the development and characterization of potential next-generation NEM contact materials that may facilitate the commercialization of NEM contact switch technology.
 Characterization methods I am using include angle-resolved and environmental X-ray photoelectron spectroscopy (AR-XPS, E-XPS) , ultra-high vacuum atomic force microscopy (UHV AFM), nano-indentation and scanning and transmission electron microscopy (SEM, TEM).

 - University of Pennsylvania “President Gutmann Leadership Award” (2013)